nicklafferty/craftycody/content/life/making-our-backyard-zen.md

 We ended up adding rocks into the garden bed under our bedroom window because we had so much extra.
 That turned out to be a nice surprise since the two beds are next to each other.

+When all the black gravel was down, I went back and added some fun, decorative rocks I have.
+The first time around, I bought some rainbow river rocks and put them around the front yard, but now thought they'd have more purpose in the back.
+That and I could actually enjoy them!
+I tossed them around in a random pattern and added some other large rocks for variation.

 ## Relaxing